-- Diamond – These are generally for ultra-lightweight backpackers as the tarp is much smaller and they are very open without the need for a pole.
+- Asymmetrial/Diamond – These are generally for ultra-lightweight backpackers as the tarp is much smaller and they are very open without the need for a pole.
 The downside is that you get less coverage from the rain.

 - Hexagonal – This is a compromise between the square and diamond offering a good balance between carrying size and protection from the rain.
 I generally recommend hexagonal tarps.

-My top pick is the ENO Profly which is a hexagonal shape tarp that’s made from 210D ripstop nylon.
+The best hammock tarp is the ENO Profly which is a hexagonal shape tarp that’s made from 210D ripstop nylon.
 This is hard-wearing but lightweight, coming in at just 22oz.